monum/gsoc-2022/index.md

-## Ideas List for Google Summer of Code from the Mayor's Office of New Urban Mechanics (City of Boston)
+# Google Summer of Code with the Mayor's Office of New Urban Mechanics (City of Boston)

-Below, you will find a list of ideas we have for a Google Summer of Code student for the summer of 2022.
+Below, you will find a list of ideas we have for a Google Summer of Code contributors for the **summer of 2022**.

-**You can find guidance for applications and your project proposals [here](https://monum.github.io/gsoc-2022/guidance)**.

 Thank you for your consideration!

+## Guidance for Applications and Project Proposals

+You can find guidance for applications and your project proposals **[here](https://monum.github.io/gsoc-2022/guidance)**.

+## Ideas List for 2022

 ### 1. Improved Translation for the City's 311 App with Machine Learning